SPECIFIC LEARNING DISABILITY

 Consistent with this requirement, Dearborn Public Schools reports the following:

-For determinations of a SLD, a Pattern of Strengths and Weaknesses (PSW) is used for students in kindergarten through 12th grade across all areas including: Oral Expression, Listening Comprehension, Written Expression, Reading Comprehension, Reading Fluency, Math Calculation, and Math Problem Solving.
+A Pattern of Strengths and Weaknesses (PSW) is used when determining the existence of a Specific Learning Disability (SLD) for students in Grades Kindergarten through 12 across all areas including: Oral Expression, Listening Comprehension, Written Expression, Basic Reading, Reading Fluency, Reading Comprehension, Math Calculation, and Math Problem Solving.

-It is noted that regardless of the process used, all schools must follow all fo the regulatory requirements in the IDEA, the MARSE, and Michigan laws, policies and procedures for special education.
+It is noted, regardless of the process used, all schools must follow all of the regulatory requirements in the IDEA, the MARSE, and Michigan laws, policies and procedures for special education.

 What is a SLD?